 Keeping with our analogy above, you can think of the internet as the highway you drive on daily.
 It’s known as the wide area network (WAN), or infrastructure, linking millions of computers around the world.
 This highway connects different databases filled with everything you know and love from Hulu Originals to funny cat memes.
 And before WiFi came to pass, our only option for accessing the internet was to create a local area network (LAN) using a hard-wired cable and ethernet cords.
-This option is still used often, however, using an ethernet cable has become both unsightly and inconvenient for most devices compared to WiFi use.
+This option is still used often.
+However, it is rather unsightly and inconvenient to use an ethernet cable for devices compared to WiFi use.

 So, while the internet is this massive highway filled with endless destinations, it may lead you to wonder, “How do I get on it?”
 Queue WiFi.

 Think of WiFi as the car you drive on the highway; it’s the most common way to access the internet and its abundant resources.
 Simply put, WiFi is a catchy phrase that refers to wireless networks.
 Similar to mapping from Point A to Point B on a road trip, WiFi maps your connection to the internet using equipment such as a router to carry and translate data from one device to another.

 The speeds you experience and the overall performance of your connection depend on all parts of your infrastructure from the equipment used to the amount of bandwidth you pay for from your provider.
 To better understand it all, it’s important to know where your internet service provider (ISP) comes into the mix.

 An ISP’s job is to provide internet access to customers using their own built-out networks, which may include fiber-optic cables, copper lines, or satellite technology.
 They deliver a physical connection from your home to the internet itself using equipment like modems, routers, and dishes.